cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           ![](/design-system/images/uploads/50_50_style_mockup.png)

-          * Imagery: 16:9 ratio, recommend 1600 x 900 pixels to account for retina displays.
+          * Imagery: 16:9 ratio, recommend 1600 x 900 pixels to account for retina displays

           * Headings: H2-4 can be used